MediaMath/lambda-cron/README.md

 ## Tasks

-Tasks are defined in YAML files, with each task in an independent file.
+Tasks are defined in YAML files (each task in an independent file) and stored in S3.
 A task must follow the JSON schema provided in this repo: [schema](./lambda_cron/schema.json).

 All tasks must contain the following keys and values: